If my parent/s or grandparent/s graduated from a college, am I guaranteed admission there? How much does legacy matter in college admissions?

 Why the preferential treatment for legacies?

 Private colleges rely on private contributions such as donations from alumni as funding, and thus they are likely to increase donations by accepting legacy applicants.
-Increasing family loyalty and ties to the university is important, since a family with multiple members who attended that college may be more likely to donate.
+As a result, increasing family loyalty and ties to the university helps the school.
+A family with multiple members who attended that college may be more likely to donate.
 In addition, legacy students may be more likely to attend the school if offered admission.

 When can legacy really matter?